LGhassen/Deferred/Readme.md

 Please read the mod compatibility list, current benefits and limitations sections.
 # Current benefits
 ## Better ambient lighting
 Ambient is now applied to the scene using the stock reflection probe.
-This is something that TexturesUnllimited already did but only for parts, this is now applied for everything in the scene including terrain, buildings etc.
+This is something that TexturesUnlimited already did but only for parts, this is now applied for everything in the scene including terrain, buildings etc.

 Left: Stock.
 Right: New lighting